A new freestyle ski from Salomon will be released in the 2025 season.

 Let's take a look at some social media footage of riders wearing them

-In summary, it's a little stiff and easy to carve, with a wide overall shape and a unique tip.
-While it might not be the first ski a beginner would choose, it's definitely unique and offers a ride that can't be experienced with other skis.
+To summarize, it's a slightly stiff ski that's easy to carve, with a wide overall shape and an original tip design...
+It probably isn't the first ski a beginner would choose, but it's clearly unique and offers a riding experience unlike any other ski.

 Thick Salomon that covers a wide range of scenes